json-schema-org/website/pages/overview/similar-technologies.md

-# Similar Technologies Overview

-[**JSON Schema**](https://json-schema.org/) is not the only game in town when it comes to data validation and description.
-Here are some other technologies that share similar goals:
+---
+section: docs

-##  Similar Technologies
+title: Similar Technologies
+---

+While we think that JSON Schema has a unique value proposition, we'd like to provide visibility to other technologies that share similar goals:

 * **JSON Constraint Rules (JCR):** JCR aims to provide a more expressive way to define constraints on JSON data compared to JSON Schema.
 While still under development, you can learn more about it on GitHub: [http://codalogic.github.io/jcr/](http://codalogic.github.io/jcr/).